The Center for WorkLife Law is not currently hiring for any full-time positions.

-To apply, please submit a cover letter, resume, writing sample, and unofficial law school transcript to Staff Attorney Jessica Lee at email@example.com.
+To apply, please submit a cover letter, resume, writing sample, and (unofficial or official) law school transcript to Jessica Lee at email@example.com.
 The Center will begin reviewing applications by January 18, and the deadline for submission is February 1, 2019.

 The Center for WorkLife Law is an equal opportunity employer.
 We encourage applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, or veteran status.